 fouling produced by chemical reactions on the heat transfer surface.
 The heat transfer surface material does not participate in the reaction but can be used as a catalyst for chemical reactions.

 4. Corrosion fouling:

 the fouling is caused by corrosive fluid or corrosive impurities in the fluid which corrodes the heat exchange surface.
 Generally, the degree of corrosion depends on the composition of the fluid, the temperature, and the pH value of the fluid being treated.

 5. Biological fouling heat exchanger

-in addition to seawater cooling device, general biological fouling refers to microbial fouling.
+in addition to seawater cooling devices, general biological fouling refers to microbial fouling.
 It may produce slime, which in turn provides conditions for the reproduction of biofouling, which is very sensitive to temperature.
 Under suitable temperature conditions, biofouling can form a fouling layer of considerable thickness.

 6. Solidification fouling heat exchanger

 fouling heat exchanger formed by the solidification of a fluid on a subcooled heat transfer surface.
 For example, when water is below freezing point, it solidifies into ice on the heat exchange surface.
-The uniformity of temperature distribution has a great influence on the fouling.
+The uniformity of temperature distribution has a great influence on fouling.